-We have a problem with gun violence in this country.
+#UNLOAD is an arts-based initiative that seeks to reduce the amount of gun violence in our country.
 Too many men, women, and children are killed or grievously wounded by firearms.
 Mass shootings occur with frightening regularity.
 Suicides are on the rise.
 Children with access to unsecured weapons accidentally shoot family members.
-A nation divided, we mistrust one another, hold divergent beliefs about how to interpret the Second Amendment, and disagree on the root causes of gun violence.
-The politics around this issue are toxic and make finding a solution seemingly impossible.
+A nation divided, we mistrust one another, hold divergent beliefs about how to interpret the Second Amendment, and disagree fundamentally about the root causes of gun violence.
+The politics around this issue are now so toxic and polarized that finding a solution seems impossible.
+And yet every American wants to reduce unnecessary harm caused by guns.
 We need to adopt a new approach.